huseinzol05/Deep-Learning-Tensorflow/README.md

 # Deep-Learning-Tensorflow
 Purely Tensorflow, no Keras, no slim or other abstract libraries of Tensorflow.
 This repository focused on not-really deep architecture.

-## Information

-Some of notebooks got GIF showing training movement.
-WARNING, it pretty heavy.

 ## Models

 <details><summary>Convolutional Neural Network</summary>